-Naturally, there were plenty of theatrics that included flag waving, although it's pretty apparent Old Glory had some pretty stiff competition from other nations like Ecuador, Colombia, Guatemala and Mexico that are only too eager to dump their poor onto the backs of American taxpayer but only as long as they continue to send billions back to those countries that, uh, don't want them to come home because their large numbers would "destabilize" t
+Naturally, there were plenty of theatrics that included flag waving, although it's pretty apparent Old Glory had some pretty stiff competition from other nations like Ecuador, Colombia, Guatemala and Mexico that are only too eager to dump their poor onto the backs of American taxpayer but only as long as they continue to send billions back to those countries that, uh, don't want them to come home because their large numbers would "destabilize" their societies.

 The parade's organizers, probably eager to drive home the point they are no different than the rest of us, asked for and received a moment of silence to remember our troops in Iraq and a reading of the Pledge of Allegiance.
 (Where's (sniff) my (sniff) apple pie?)

 Mayor Richard Daley, who for years said he won't stand for crime and corruption in his city, said he's OK with the crime of being here illegally: "We won't make criminals out of the undocumented: "That is not what America has ever stood for," said the man whose administration in recent months has reeked of wrongdoing that has the feds licking their chops.
 "Everyone is an immigrant."

-, himself a son of immigrants, juiced the crowd when he said in Spanish he understood their values and concerns, neither of which apparently involves respecting another nation's values and concerns.
+Rod Blagojevich, himself a son of immigrants, juiced the crowd when he said in Spanish he understood their values and concerns, neither of which apparently involves respecting another nation's values and concerns.
 If you're the kind of person who just can't get enough of "sob sister journalism," Chicago was your kind of town during the past few days: